 The You Chung Hong Family Collection contains a selection of digitized items from several distinct archival collections that were created by Y. C. Hong and his family.
 As an ongoing digitization project curated by staff members of the Manuscripts and Rare Books Departments, the You Chung Hong Family Collection seeks to make available online a wide selection of archival materials that are of high evidential value, including photographs, motion picture films, manuscripts, correspondence, architectural drawings, immigration case files, artifacts, and printed ephemera.
 This collection offers a rare and multifaceted insight into one of the most prominent Chinese American families in Los Angeles during the Chinese Exclusion era.

-Known as the first Chinese person to be admitted to the State Bar of California in 1923, You Chung (Y. C.) Hong (1898 – 1977) was a successful immigration lawyer, tireless champion of Chinese American rights, founding member of the Los Angeles New Chinatown, and served as grand president of the Chinese American Citizens Alliance and chairman of the Chinese Times Publishing Company.
+Known as the first Chinese person to pass the California Bar Exam in 1923, You Chung (Y. C.) Hong (1898 – 1977) was a successful immigration lawyer, tireless champion of Chinese American rights, founding member of the Los Angeles New Chinatown, and served as grand president of the Chinese American Citizens Alliance and chairman of the Chinese Times Publishing Company.
 Regarded as one of the leading authorities on Chinese immigration, he was invited to give testimony on several occasions in Washington D. C. in congressional and presidential commission hearings.
 During Y. C.’s lifetime, he has facilitated and worked on at least 7,000 immigration cases.
 He was married to Mabel Hong, and together they had two sons, Nowland and Roger.

 Mabel Hong (1907 – 1998) was an active community leader in the Los Angeles area and homemaker to a large extended family.
 As one of the earliest Chinese American women to receive a college education from Oregon State Agricultural College, Mabel married Y. C. in 1931.
 In addition to her duties as a homemaker, Mabel served in leadership roles in the Chinatown chapter of the American Women’s Volunteer Services during World War II, the Chinese Women’s Club of Los Angeles, and the Kuun Ying Club.
 She was a major influence in the design of the three new Chinatown buildings that were commissioned by Y. C. Hong.